ava-labs/avalanche-docs/docs/tooling/cli-guides/devnet-wiz-custom-vm.md

 Now we are ready to execute the Devnet Wizard.
 It it going to:

-- create the subnet configuration, generating also the local vm binary
+- create the Subnet configuration, generating also the local VM binary
-- create the devnet
+- create the Devnet
-- deploy the subnet into the devnet
+- deploy the Subnet into the Devnet
-- make the devnet nodes to start tracking the subnet
+- make the Devnet nodes to start tracking the Subnet
-- make the devnet nodes to start validating the subnet
+- make the Devnet nodes to start validating the Subnet

 The command assumes `<clusterName>` and `<subnetName>` have not been previously created.